resir014/resir014.xyz/src/content/posts/article/2017-02-13-the-social-media-fatigue/index.md

 ---
 category: article
 layout: post
-title: "The Social Media Fatigue"
+title: 'The Social Media Fatigue'
-lead: "In the long run, social media will affect you mentally the more you invest your time into it."
+lead: 'In the long run, social media will affect you mentally the more you invest your time into it.'
 ---

-*This post has been hard to write.
+_This post has been hard to write.
 The initial version of this post was put together last year, within the course of three months until I stopped working on it.
 I have never been able to pour all of these mundane thoughts and experiences into paper.
 However, a few weeks ago I removed almost everything and basically started from scratch.
-I feel like recent events made me find the courage to finish this post once and for all.*
+I feel like recent events made me find the courage to finish this post once and for all._

 ---